Most people probably don't know (or care) that we have 7 different types of memory.

 8. Eat well

 In addition to antioxidants, the brain benefits extremely from healthy fats like Omega-3 fatty acids which are found in fish and nuts.
-So, try to be understanding if your coworkers come in smelling like tuna and peanut butter.
+So, try to be understanding when your coworkers come in smelling like tuna or peanut butter.

 Similar to the rosemary theory, the gum chewing theory is one that does not guarantee results but wouldn’t hurt to try.